dugsq/xenograte-xct/README.md

   end
 end
 ```
-The above is a data writer xenode.
+The above is a data writer Xenode.
 It looks at the inbound message's context for file_name to which to write the data.
 As a consumer it does not write messages to any children as it is a terminus node.

-#### in Xenograte, we call orchestration of the worker processes - XenoFlow
+#### in Xenograte, we call an orchestration of the worker processes a XenoFlow

-XenoFlow is just a YAML file that defined the way the message flows between Xenodes.
+A XenoFlow is just a YAML file that defined the way a message flows between Xenodes.

 In this XenoFlow, Xenode `n1` has one child `n2`, and `n2` has no child.